unbound-tech/tessera/encryption/encryption-ub/README.md

    By default, this certificate is valid for three years.
 To change the default, append the following option:

     ```
-    --cert_validity <Validity perion of each derived certificate>
+    --cert_validity <Validity period of each derived certificate>
     ```